crgimenes/go-pid-1/README.md

 # go-pid-0
-Just te kernel and Go 😀
+Just the kernel and Go 😀